Ghana Food Guide

 Banku and Tilapia

-This iconic coastal dish pairs fermented corn and cassava dough (banku) with grilled or fried tilapia fish.
-The banku has a slightly sour tang and firm texture, perfectly complementing the smoky, flavorful tilapia.
-Served with shito (spicy black pepper sauce) and fresh tomatoes, it's a signature dish of the Volta Region and Greater Accra, representing Ghana's coastal culinary traditions.
+A coastal staple that pairs banku, a fermented corn and cassava dough, with grilled or fried tilapia.
+The banku has a sour tang and firm bite that works well against the smoky fish.
+It's served with shito, the spicy black pepper sauce, and fresh tomatoes, and you'll find it most in the Volta Region and Greater Accra.

 Waakye

-A national breakfast and lunch institution, waakye (pronounced 'Wa-chay') consists of rice and beans cooked with dried sorghum leaves, giving it a distinctive reddish-brown color and unique flavor.
-The magic is in the accompaniments: savory stew, shito, boiled spaghetti (talia), gari (cassava grits), boiled egg, and fried fish or meat.
-It's the ultimate Ghanaian comfort food.
+A breakfast and lunch institution, waakye (pronounced 'Wa-chay') is rice and beans cooked with dried sorghum leaves, which turn it a reddish-brown and give it its flavor.
+What makes a plate is the pile of extras: savory stew, shito, boiled spaghetti (talia), gari (cassava grits), a boiled egg, and fried fish or meat.
+For many Ghanaians, it's the ultimate comfort food.

 Kelewele